insightfinder/InsightAgent/kafka2/README.md

 # kafka2
-This agent collects data from Kafka and sends it to Insightfinder.
+This agent collects data from kafka2 and sends it to Insightfinder.
 ## Installing the Agent

 ### Short Version